-The undersigned, duly authorised officers of BNY Mellon Corporate Trustee Services Limited, a company, incorporated with registered number 02631386 under the laws of England and Wales and having its registered office at 1 Canada Square, London E14 5AL in its capacity as bond trustee for the holders of the Guaranteed Bonds (the "Bond Trustee"), hereby certify to each of Assured Guaranty (Europe) Ltd. ("AGE") and Assured Guaranty Municipal Corp. ("AGM" and, together with AGE, the "Financial Guarantors") with reference to Financial Guarantee No. 80169-U (the "AGE Financial Guarantee") and Financial Guarantee No. 51911-N (the "AGM Financial Guarantee" and, together with the AGE Financial Guarantee, the "Financial Guarantees") that:
+The undersigned, BNY Mellon Corporate Trustee Services Limited as Bond Trustee (the "Bond Trustee"), hereby certifies to each of Assured Guaranty (Europe) Ltd. ("AGE") and Assured Guaranty Municipal Corp. ("AGM" and, together with AGE, the "Financial Guarantors") with reference to Financial Guarantee No. 80172 - U (the "AGE Financial Guarantee") and Financial Guarantee No. 51916 - N (the "AGM Financial Guarantee" and, together with the AGE Financial Guarantee, the "Financial Guarantees") that:

-- (i) [The Guaranteed Amount[s] that [is/are] due and payable on the Scheduled Payment Date falling on [insert applicable payment date] [is/are] [•][insert applicable amount]./The Guaranteed Amount[s] that [was/were] paid, credited, transferred or delivered to or to the order of the Bond Trustee or the Guaranteed Bondholders by or on behalf of the Issuer in accordance with the terms of the Bond Trust Deed and/or the Guaranteed Bonds on [insert applicable payment date] of [•][insert applicable amount] [was/were] recovered from, or was otherwise required to be returned or repaid by, the Bond Trustee or [a/the] Guaranteed Bondholder[s] as a result of Insolvency Proceedings by or against the Issuer on [insert applicable repayment date].] - (ii) [The deficiency with respect to the Guaranteed Amount Due for Payment and unpaid by reason of Non-payment by the Issuer on the Scheduled Payment Date falling on [insert applicable payment date] is [●][insert applicable amount] (the "Defaulted Amount"), the AGE Proportion of such Defaulted Amount is [●]]/[The Bond Trustee has been notified by the Account Bank that the deficiency in respect of the Guaranteed Amount[s] which [is/are] Due for Payment on the Scheduled Payment Date falling on [insert applicable payment date] will be [●] [insert applicable amount] (the "Defaulted Amount").
-The AGE Proportion of such Defaulted Amount is [●] and the AGM Proportion of such Defaulted Amount is [●]].
+- [The Guaranteed Amount[s] that [is/are] due and payable on the Scheduled Payment Date falling on [insert applicable payment date] [is/are] [•][insert applicable amount]./The Guaranteed Amount[s] that [was/were] paid, credited, transferred or delivered to or to the order of the Bond Trustee or the Guaranteed Bondholders by or on behalf of the Issuer in accordance with the terms of the Bond Trust Deed and/or the Guaranteed Bonds on [insert applicable payment date] of [•][insert applicable amount] [was/were] recovered from, or was otherwise required to be returned or repaid by, the Bond Trustee or [a/the] Guaranteed Bondholder[s] as a result of Insolvency Proceedings by or against the Issuer on [insert applicable repayment date].] - [The deficiency with respect to the Guaranteed Amount Due for Payment and unpaid by reason of Nonpayment by the Issuer on the Scheduled Payment Date falling on [insert applicable payment date] is [●][insert applicable amount] (the "Defaulted Amount"), the AGE Proportion of such Defaulted Amount is [●]]/[The Bond Trustee has been notified by the Account Bank that the deficiency in respect of the Guaranteed Amount[s] which [is/are] Due for Payment on the Scheduled Payment Date falling on [insert applicable payment date] will be [●] [insert applicable amount] (the "Defaulted Amount").
+The AGE Proportion of such Defaulted Amount is [●] and the AGM Proportion of such Defaulted Amount is [●]]. - (iii) The Bond Trustee is making (a) a claim against AGE under the AGE Financial Guarantee for the AGE Proportion of the Defaulted Amount, and (b) a claim against AGM under the AGM Financial Guarantee for the AGM Proportion of the Defaulted Amount, with each such amount to be applied to the payment of the above-described Guaranteed Amount[s]. - (iv) To the extent that AGE does not pay the AGE Proportion of any Defaulted Amount when due and payable by AGE in accordance with the terms of the AGE Financial Guarantee, the Bond Trustee is making a claim against AGM under Clause 3.1.2 of the AGM Financial Guarantee for such amount.
+The Bond Trustee agrees that any payment by AGM of such amount shall discharge AGE from any obligation to make such payment under the AGE Financial Guarantee.

-- (iii) The Bond Trustee is making (a) a claim against AGE under the AGE Financial Guarantee for the AGE Proportion of the Defaulted Amount, and (b) a claim against AGM under the AGM Financial Guarantee for the AGM Proportion of the Defaulted Amount, with each such amount to be applied to the payment of the above-described Guaranteed Amount[s]. - (iv) To the extent that AGE does not pay the AGE Proportion of any Defaulted Amount when due and payable by AGE in accordance with the terms of the AGE Financial Guarantee, the Bond Trustee is making a claim against AGM under Clause 3.1.2 of the AGM Financial Guarantee for such amount.
-The Bond Trustee agrees that any payment by AGM of such amount shall discharge AGE from any obligation to make such payment under the AGE Financial Guarantee. - (v) The Bond Trustee agrees that following any payment by the Financial Guarantors made with respect to the Defaulted Amount which is the subject of this Notice of Demand, it (a) will cause such amounts to be applied directly to the payment of the applicable Guaranteed Amount[s]; (b) will ensure that such funds are not applied for any other purpose; and (c) will cause an accurate record of such payment to be maintained with respect to the appropriate Guaranteed Amount(s), the corresponding claim on each Financial Guarantee, and the proceeds of such claim. - (vi) Payments should be made by credit to the following account:
+- (v) The Bond Trustee agrees that following any payment by the Financial Guarantors made with respect to the Defaulted Amount which is the subject of this Notice of Demand, it (a) will cause such amounts to be applied directly to the payment of the applicable Guaranteed Amount[s] in accordance with Clause 7.9 of the Bond Trust Deed; (b) will ensure that such funds are not applied for any other purpose; and (c) will cause an accurate record of such payment to be maintained with respect to the appropriate Guaranteed Amount(s), the corresponding claim on each Financial Guarantee, and the proceeds of such claim. - (vi) Payments should be made by credit to the following account: